measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 See `example/ooni/oorchestrate.cpp`.

 # BUGS

-As of MK v0.7.0-alpha, the implementation does not guess any attribute.

 As of MK v0.7.0-alpha, the only implemented operations are `register_probe` and `update`.
 All other operations throw `NotImplementedError`.